nunegabriel/Poetry-and-Venv-setup/README.md

 ### Key Features <a name="key-features"></a>

-- Add a new Ticket
-- Update and exiting Ticket
+- Setting up Poetry and Vene
-- All the data is persisted in JSON files

 <p align="right">(<a href="#readme-top">back to top</a>)</p>